load packages =====

 filter(syntactic_transitivity=='intransitive', clause_type == "main") |>

-[1] "4.
+pull(node_sentences)[1] "4.
 Tarmizi on 2 Agustus 2009 Kami dari toko buku Azhar dari Malaysia ingin tahu adakah buku Kiamat 2012 sudah tersedia dan bulan Agustus tanggal berapa akan di launching buku tersebut dan kami ingin<m>membeli</m>in bulk."

 [2] "\"Mereka bilang pasar produk ini captive-market, konsumen tidak hanya<m>membeli</m>tapi juga menikmatinya,\" ujar Hidayat."